-In Ephesians 1:6 the Apostle Paul sings a doxology, as it were, “to the praise of the glory of God’s grace, wherein He hath made us accepted in the Beloved”.
+In Ephesians 1:6 the Apostle Paul states “to the praise of the glory of God’s grace, wherein He hath made us accepted in the Beloved”.

 In the story of the Prodigal Son it is touching to see the father accept his wayward son back to his bosom — and so generously!
 He does not merely admit him back into his home; he clothes him with his best robe, puts a ring on his hand, shoes on his feet and kills for him the fatted calf so that they call all to “eat and be merry” in celebration of his return.